12 Ways to Get Quality Construction Leads

 Then you can choose to pay by lead or you can set a monthly budget and Porch will automatically send you leads.

 A nice aspect of BuildZoom is the fact that you only pay for leads that result in contracts.
-Plus, BuildZoom fully vets each prospective client so you know you’re responding to real leads and not just people who want to ask a few questions.
+Plus, BuildZoom fully vets each prospective client so you know you’re responding to qualified leads and not just people who want to ask a few questions.

 Customers search for the type of pro they need and if they contact you, you pay for the lead.
 Fortunately, Thumbtack lets you adjust your targeting preferences so you only get leads from the type of customers you want to work with.